 ‘To give real service you must add something that cannot be measured with money and that is sincerity and integrity’

 Sarah is the main designer and framer.
 From a hobby started in 1999 a passion developed and she has now been in the picture framing industry for several years.
 In this time she has framed a wide variety of items and developed many techniques to cope with the varied challenges framing brings.
-She is a Fine Art Trade Guild Certified Picure framer meaning her standards are exceptionally high.
+She is a Advanced Conservation Fine Art Trade Guild Certified Picture framer meaning her standards are exceptionally high specialising in Level 1 Museum and Level 2 Conservation framing.

 Our ethos is to provide a truly personal product based on you the customer and the item to be framed, we can proudly say that no two frames we produce are the same.
 We love what we do and strive to show this in our service, have a look at our testimonials on the GALLERY page to.
 Our accreditation body is the Fine Art Trade Guild FATG and we follow their standards, see below.